yggdrasilradio/example6309/README.md

 I'm not in a hurry; I'm relearning things along the way at a slow pace.

+### Bugs

+Sprite drawing is 6309 only, needs conditional assembly

 ### Changes

 Added conditional assembly for 6809 vs. 6309